The best-of-breed marketers understand that every contact that they have in their database cannot be treated in the same way.

 Data onboarding is another step that marketing automation is used for.
 This strategy helps to add information automatically without asking any other questions.
 Rather than having an exhaustive form with several questions, you can add data points strategically over time.

 This will let you understand your customers better and deliver more targeted and tailored messages to them.
-Marketing automation, in combination with data onboarding, can facilitate updating the CRM system automatically, which in turn allows you to personalize your services with respect to the profiles.
+Marketing automation, in combination with data onboarding, can facilitate updating the CRM software automatically, which in turn allows you to personalize your services with respect to the profiles.

 The strategy of dynamic segmentation not only increases brand loyalty but also encourages existing customers to visit your website again.
 It also helps reduce churn rate and retain more customers.
 Thanks to marketing automation, you can slice and dice a database into smaller groups and focus on customers who are most likely to cancel their subscription or stop using services in the days to come.